KIDSTAGE Teaching Artists

 Jasmine is an Actor, Director, and Playwright specializing in Original Works.
 She completed her Village Theatre Arts Educational Internship in 2017 and has worked intermittently with KIDSTAGE.
 Her recent credits include When a Tree Falls premiering at 18th and Union, Chalk at 18th and Union, and Raisins in a Glass of Milk at Taproot Theatre.
 She is currently extending her solo show Thicc Girl Problems: Eating my Feelings for Macha Theatre Works’ 17 Minute Stories.
 When Jasmine is not on stage, she is enjoying time with her son Kayden, and her two dogs.

-Jessica is in her seventh full season at Village Theatre and couldn’t be happier to work with this team in the thriving Seattle theatre community.
-Jessica has worked around the country in arts management, administration, as a Director, and production for such companies as Arts Center Enterprises, Inc., Nebraska Theatre Caravan, and locally for Taproot Theatre and The Inverse Opera.
+Jes is in her seventh full season at Village Theatre and couldn’t be happier to work with this team in the thriving Seattle theatre community.
+Jes has worked around the country in arts management, administration, as a Director, and production for such companies as Arts Center Enterprises, Inc., Nebraska Theatre Caravan, and locally for Taproot Theatre and The Inverse Opera.
 Directing credits include: She Loves Me (Village Theatre, Assoc.
 Dir.), Modern (Director, VOFNM19), Cubamor (Asst.
 Dir., 29-hr Reading), and Sincerely Yours (KIDSTAGE Originals).
 Additional local directing credits include: Spitfire Grill (Showtunes!), Anne of Green Gables (SSR), Violet (Asst.
 Dir., ArtsWest), and others at Taproot Theatre Company.

 Jimmy is a performing and teaching artist from the Pierce County area.
 He has always known the arts was his calling and has never set his sights on anything else!
 Not just a lover of being on the stage, Jimmy is also an established choreographer and budding director.
 Recent theater credits include: Hairspray with Village Theatre (Gilbert/Co-Choreographer); Legally Blonde with Showtunes Theatre Company (Choreographer); Matilda with Village Theatre (Ensemble/Associate Choreographer); the west-coast premiere of Polkadots: The Cool Kids Musical with Tacoma Musical Playhouse (Director/Choreographer); and the Village Theatre new work Hansel and Gretl and Heidi and Gunter (Choreographer).

-Kate is an actor, director, educator, and improviser.
+Kate (she/her) is an actor, director, educator, and improviser.
 She works with KIDSTAGE in both Issaquah and Everett as an instructor and director.
 Shows she has directed for KIDSTAGE include: Les Misérables School Edition, Beauty and the Beast, and Urinetown (Everett); Freaky Friday (Issaquah).
 Kate has also been an actor on the Village Theatre Mainstage; her roles include Miss Adelaide in Guys & Dolls and Madame Thénardier in Les Misérables.
 Additionally, Kate has worked with 14/48, ArtsWest, Book-It Repertory, Jet City Improv, Macha Theatre Works, New Voices, Seattle Children’s Theatre, Taproot Theatre Company, and Teatro Zinzanni.

 Krista holds a Bachelor of Arts from Western Washington University in music and theatre.
 She participated in the KIDSTAGE Arts Education Internship in 2015 and has been teaching with KIDSTAGE ever since.
 She has a love for teaching voice, acting, and piano to all age groups, and has taught through public schools and afterschool organizations in Bellingham, as well as private lessons.
 In the mornings, she is the music teacher at Sammamish Children’s School.
 Krista has performed in KIDSTAGE SummerStock and Summer Independent Productions, including Tarzan, Legally Blonde, and 9 to 5.